Yoga As Active Recoverybehind the scenes charities education fitness just for fun newton running athletes training tips

 - Improves digestion

-WARRIOR III Tips: Your arms, torso, and raised leg should be positioned parallel to the floor turning your body into the letter “T.” Try to make sure the hip [of the raised leg] stays level with the opposite side.
+Tips: Your arms, torso, and raised leg should be positioned parallel to the floor turning your body into the letter “T.” Try to make sure the hip [of the raised leg] stays level with the opposite side.
 Reach in opposite directions with your arms and legs, stretching your body to the max!
 Remember to keep your gaze soft and keep breathing! #YogaForRunners #FeelNewton

 - Strengthens the ankles and legs